8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 You can use online form builders, like Getform, to create such a form and then just link to it from your Bio or About page.

 A dedicated online form has two benefits.
 First, it allows your followers or potential customers to send their query without leaving the platform.
-Second, it helps you better organize incoming queries and send an automated response to those who fill out the form.
+Second, it helps you better organize incoming queries, as opposed to sorting through DMs, and send an automated response to those who fill out the form.

 3. Limit form length for more conversions (but don't sacrifice quality)